A Day in the Life of Irene

 A shout goes up from the starboard bow.
 ‘Dolphins!’.
 The crew and guests dash up to watch a pod of twenty of these fascinating creatures dart in and out of the bow wave.
 It’s a great moment that we don’t get on every trip.
 The cameras click and a dozen people capture the moment for posterity.

-All too soon, Charlie gives the word to drop the sails.
+All too soon, Skipper gives the word to drop the sails.
 We’re approaching the island of Lundy and it’s getting close to lunchtime.
-With all the sails down and safely secured, Charlie brings the bow up into the wind and gives the word for the anchor to be dropped.
+With all the sails down and safely secured, with the bow brought up and into the wind and the word is given for the anchor to be dropped.
 A swift application of the mallet to the pin releases the large lump of iron and gravity does the rest.
 Irene settles to the wind and tide and the crew prepare the RIB.